 “Health Care Directive is a document prepared to write healthcare choices and appoint a trustworthy person to make decisions.
 It is effective if a person is not able to decide or choose.”

-Although death is an unavoidable part of life, many of us are still find it hard to accept that we will not live forever.
+Although death is unavoidable, many of us still find it hard to accept that we will not live forever.
 We avoid making plans for our end-of-life treatment.
 However, reaching end-of-life decisions early on will relieve tension in your family and increase your future quality of life.
-Discussing and drafting an Advance Health Care Directive with your family is the best way to ensure that decisions about your future medical care are made per your wishes.
+Discussing and drafting an Advance Health Care Directive with your family is the best way to ensure that your future medical care decisions are made per your wishes.
 Thus, you can appoint an agent and record your wishes about your health care with the help of the Health Care Directive.

 What is Advance Health Care Directive?

 Many people assume Advance Health Care Directive is for old age.
 Thus, if they are a young or middle-aged citizen, they do not need a health care directive.
 However, you are wrong if you think the same.
 In some circumstances, as daunting as it sounds, you can feel terminally ill.

 An Advance Health Care Directive is a written legal document with your wishes recorded.
 Those wishes are related to health care.
 You must select a healthcare agent to fulfill those wishes when you cannot do it yourself.
 For instance, later in life, you may encounter a situation where you might not be able to decide for yourself.
 In that case, usually, some doctors announce that you cannot make decisions.
 Thus, Advance Health Care Directive gives you the liberty to decide beforehand.

 AHCD also allows you to choose a person as a proxy.
 That person can make decisions for your health-related issues.